ahammel/ProbeGenerator/README.md

 feature is fused to the beginning of the second.
 If some other arrangement is used, a warning message is printed.

-Future versions of probe-generator may remove the necessity of speciying sides for a a read-through statement.
+Future versions of probe-generator may remove the necessity of specifying sides for a read-through statement.

 ## Examples